valtido/sentry-docs/src/collections/_documentation/clients/php/usage.md

 &nbsp;
 ## Reporting Exceptions

-If you want to report exceptions manually you can use the _captureException_ function.
+If you want to report exceptions manually, you can use the _captureException_ function.

 ```php
 // Basic Reporting